 Multiple instances of the JOC Cockpit can be configured to operate as an active cluster.
 This requires a load balancer and session sharing between the JOC Cockpit instances.
-See the JOC Cockpit - Authentication and Authorization article for an introduction to Clustering
+See the JOC Cockpit - Clustering article for more information.

 System administrators can implement database authentication manually, using a separate database to the JobScheduler(s) and, if required, a separate DBMS.